ca16/ValidAnagrams/README.md

        (runs the program)

 1. The program itself will ask you for input, and give you the instructions you need.
-For an outline, see the section 'While it's running below'.
+For an outline, see the section 'While it's running' below.

 Note: vaf as in 'valid anagram finder'.